serokell/serokell-util/serokell-style.md

   } deriving (Eq, Show)
 ```

-You _must_ avoid having records with multiple constructors because
+You _must_ not declare records with multiple constructors because
 their getters are partial functions.

 As usual, separate type classes with `, ` (comma and a space).